 Kitchen island seating is probably the last detail of your kitchen you'll consider, but it should never be an afterthought.
 A kitchen island unit without seating is nothing short of a missed opportunity, and a kitchen island without good-looking seating is missing the point: the seating shouldn't just be practical, but should add to the kitchen's overall feel.
 Happily, there are many ways to add a comfortable spot to rest your derriere.
 A little advanced planning will ensure the best solution for your needs.

 Start by deciding what you need seating for: how many do you need to accommodate and for how long?
 If your island will provide the only eating area in the room, dedicate as much dining space as you can spare.
-And be sure to source stools that are designed for easy access and comfort – high backs are best.
+And be sure to source bar stools that are designed for easy access and comfort – high backs are best.

 Next, think about the area around your island, which will help determine where the seating should go.
 Stools that tuck underneath a breakfast bar, out of the way, can be helpful in smaller kitchens but try to imagine them in use too.
 Will your guests be sitting in the way of a main entrance or access to the fridge?

 One final tip; locate your seating well away from your island’s hob, if applicable, and prep spaces to keep little fingers safely away from hot pans and sharp knives.

 Clever design details can elevate inexpensive cabinetry to designer status.
 Here, barely-there chrome legs create the illusion of a contemporary cantilevered dining space – without the costly structural engineering of the real deal.
 Caple’s Darga kitchen in white, costs from £6,200.

 Banquette seating offers the cosy intimacy of your favourite diner, at home.
-It’s also a great space-saving solution on an island unit, as fitted seating requires less floor space than freestanding.
+It’s also a great space-saving solution on a kitchen island unit, as fitted seating requires less floor space than freestanding.
 This elegant bespoke banquette (also seen top), upholstered in luxurious leather, is by Humphrey Munson, kitchens start from £40,000.

 3. Colour match for a cohesive kitchen scheme